vuetifyjs/vuetify/packages/docs/src/pages/en/components/hover.md

 # Hover

-The `v-hover` component provides a clean interface for handling hover states for any component.
+The `v-hover` component provides a simple interface for handling hover states for any component.

 <entry-ad />

 ## Usage

-The `v-hover` component is a wrapper that should contain only one child element, and can trigger an event when hovered over.
-In order for `v-hover` to work properly, either the **value** prop should be set to `true` or the wrapped element should contain `v-slot="{ wrapper }"`.
+The `v-hover` component is a wapper that should contain a default scoped slot.
+In order for `v-hover` to work properly, either control the **model-value** prop manually, or bind the **props** object from the scoped slot to the component inside the slot.

 <usage name="v-hover" />